zerohd4869/DialogueCRN/README.md

 The original datasets can be found at [IEMOCAP](https://sail.usc.edu/iemocap/), [SEMAINE](https://semaine-db.eu) and [MELD](https://github.com/SenticNet/MELD).

 In this work, we focus on emotion recognition in textual conversations.
-Following previous works (bc-LSTM, DialogueRNN, DialogueGCN, et al.), raw utterance-level features of textual modality are extracted by using TextCNN.
+Following previous works (bc-LSTM, DialogueRNN, DialogueGCN, et al.), raw utterance-level features of textual modality are extracted by TextCNN with Glove embedding.
-The processed features can be found by the [link](https://github.com/declare-lab/conv-emotion/tree/master/bc-LSTM-pytorch).
+The pre-extracted text features can be found in [bc-LSTM](https://github.com/declare-lab/conv-emotion/tree/master/bc-LSTM-pytorch).
+If you want to train text features by yourself, you can refer to [DialogueGCN](https://github.com/declare-lab/conv-emotion/tree/master/DialogueGCN).

+Besides, another alternative is to use BERT/RoBERTa to process text features, which will achieve better performance in most cases.
+You also can find the code and processed features by [COSMIC](https://github.com/declare-lab/conv-emotion/tree/master/COSMIC/feature-extraction).

 ### Training/Testing